-The amount of deferred tax assets is not considered material at 31 December 2021.
+The amount of DTAs is not considered material at 31 December 2022.
 Therefore, in accordance with Article 297 of the Delegated Regulation 2019/981, no description is provided on the underlying assumptions used for the projection of probable future taxable profit.